 The average American would love to have a happy marriage to the right individual.
 Most people who divorce come to the conclusion that they were simply terribly unlucky in getting stuck with the wrong person.
 There is much to be said about being wise and choosing the right person to commit one's life to.

 But, is a quick divorce likely to be the answer to one's future happiness?
 If this were the case, then one would expect the divorce rate among second marriages to be much lower.
 After all, following a difficult marriage and divorce, one seeking to marry again would tend to be a little more cautious and a little more choosey.
 Amazingly enough, statistics don't bear this out; divorce rates among second marriages, rather than being significantly lower, are significantly higher.

 A very interesting study entitled, "Does Divorce Make People Happy?" was once published by the Institute for American Values.
 Research teams studied 645 individuals who reported unhappy marriages.
-When these unhappy couples were surveyed five years later, amazingly a much higher percentage of those who remained married reported they were now happy compared to those who had divorced.
+Amazingly, when these unhappy couples were surveyed five years later, a much higher percentage of those who remained married reported they were now happy compared to those who had divorced.
 In fact, 66% of the unhappily married couples who stayed together were now reporting they were happy five years later.
 Only 19% of those unhappily unmarried couples who divorced or separated reported they were happy five years later.
 According to a review of this study in Psychology Today entitled, "Don't Divorce, Be Happy," "In fact, the most miserable marriages had the most dramatic turnarounds.
 Seventy-eight percent of people who stayed in very unhappy marriages said that the marriages were currently happy five years later.